dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 ## How to deploy and maintain a DAO

-There are at least the following options how to get and maintain a DAO for your dapp.
+There are at least the following options on how to get and maintain a DAO for your dapp.

 1) **Deploy an SNS that is provided as a _system functionality_ by the IC.**
    An SNS will be realized by a set of canisters.
 Deploying and maintaining them is